suncoast-devs/handbook/lessons/cs-packages/index.md

 Console.WriteLine("Press ENTER to continue");
 ```

 We can add an external library of code to our project.
-The following command,
+When the following command
-when run _inside_ our .NET project we are telling .NET to find, download, and
+is ran _inside_ our .NET project, we are telling .NET to find, download, and
 add to our project all the code for a library called `Pastel`

 ```shell